Published: Tammy 21 March – 23 May 1981

 Mrs Moore’s home is known as “the Haven” because she works so much for charity.
 Unfortunately Mrs Moore is exhibiting symptoms of a workaholic.
 She is so busy and over-zealous with charity projects, and cramming her life with so many charity works that she is neglecting her own daughter, Hayley, and letting her down all the time.
 She takes Hayley for granted and makes her a dumping ground for tasks she has agreed to take on but has no time for because her schedule is too crowded.
 Worst of all, Mum never stops to listen to Hayley or help Hayley with any problems.
 Even if Mum does listen a bit, she just doesn’t seem to understand what Hayley is talking about and Hayley just can’t get through to her.
 Ironically, one of Mum’s campaigns is for “latch-key” children.

 The situation gets worse when Mum decides to foster problem children – on top of all her other work.
-Typically for Mum, she applies for fostering without consulting or even telling Hayley beforehand; she takes it for granted that Hayley will help out.
+Typically for Mum, she makes the application without consulting or even telling Hayley beforehand; she takes it for granted that Hayley will help out.

 Also typically for Mum, she lumbers Hayley with the job of minding the foster children because she won’t make the time for it with all her other charity work.
-As if that wasn’t bad enough, the fostering itself is a nightmare for Hayley.
+As if that weren’t bad enough, the fostering itself is a nightmare for Hayley.
 First she is saddled with a pair of horrors who take over her room, mess up her things and constantly play tricks on her, but Mum won’t let Hayley even raise her voice to them.
+And Hayley is having to spend far more time looking after them than her mother, who is not making serious time for the foster children.

 But if Hayley thought those two horrors made her life hell, they are nothing on the real problem child to follow, Fenella Briars.
 Fenella comes from the long line of scheming foster children who take advantage of anyone who fosters them and push out the protagonist with sneaky tricks.
 This is what she proceeds to do with Hayley and succeeds in turning Mum and everyone at school with her tricks while taking advantage of them all and playing on their sympathy and gullibility.

 Then, when Fenella tries to con hospital patients out of money during another of Mum’s charity works, a Nurse Harris catches her out.
-Fenella tries to put the blame on Hayley, but senses Nurse Harris has seen through her.
-Indeed Nurse Harris has, and tells Hayley to put Mum in touch with her so she can put her straight about Fenella.
+Fenella tries to put the blame on Hayley, but guesses Nurse Harris has seen through her.
+And Nurse Harris has: “I’ve met her sort before!”
+She tells Hayley to put Mum in touch with her so she can put her straight about Fenella.
 But Fenella makes a hasty exit from the Haven before they can do so, on pretext that Hayley is making her feel unwelcome there.
 And communications being what they are between Hayley and her mother, Mum is not put straight about Fenella and thinks Hayley’s ‘spite’ is the reason for her fostering failure.
-As a result, Mum loses faith in Hayley, thinks Hayley is turning selfish, and their relationship and communication problems grow even worse.
+As a result, Mum loses faith in Hayley, thinks Hayley is turning selfish and deliberately wrecked her fostering plans.
+As a result, the problems between them grow even worse.

-This misunderstanding has devastating consequences when Hayley organises a door-to-door collection for her school.
+This has devastating consequences when Hayley organises a door-to-door collection for her school.
 Mum, as usual, is too busy to listen or help.
-But worse, Mum never told Hayley that she had been running three door-to-door collections along the streets that Hayley is using for her collection because of her lack of faith in Hayley because of Fenella.
+But worse, Mum never told Hayley that she had been running three door-to-door collections along the streets that Hayley is using for her collection because she had lost faith in Hayley after the fostering fiasco.
 The result?
 People are angry about yet another door-to-door collection so soon after the others, so the collection turns into a disaster.
-Hayley’s fellow collectors blame her for it and don’t listen to her protests that Mum never told her about the other collections.
+Hayley’s fellow collectors blame her for it and don’t listen to her protests that it was her mother’s for not telling her about the other collections.

-When Hayley confronts her mother over the door-to-door collections, Mum explodes over her fostering disappointment and shouts at Hayley.
+When Hayley confronts her mother, Mum explodes over her fostering disappointment and shouts at Hayley.
 This is too much for Hayley.
 She blunders out of the house in tears and gets hit by a car.
 During a semi-conscious state Hayley rambles her problems with Mum to Sister Harris, who then has a serious talk with Mum.
 Presumably she also puts Mum wise about Fenella at long last, though the serial does not record this or Mum’s reaction.

 Mum tells Hayley that she has used “a whole host of good deeds” to fill the gap left in her life following the death of Hayley’s father.
 But she now realises she has overdone it so much that she crowded Hayley out.
 Hayley agrees to forgive Mum and they are reconciled.